peterjmit/erinodo.com/src/documents/scenic-painting/phaedras-love.html.md

 sort: 15
 ---

-Lead Scenic Artist > Phaedra’s Love > Directed by Marina McClure - California Institute of the Arts
+Lead Scenic Artist > Phaedra’s Love > Directed by Marina McClure - California Institute of the Arts > Set design by Nick Benacerraf